 - Has there been a shift in your thinking about impaired driving?
 If so, how?

 - Play the MTO’s Road Stories to validate learning about alcohol, drugs and driving.

-- After playing the video clip, use a Call Out strategy, to ask students for two or three comments about the material presented in the video and how it affected their attitudes or behaviors to alcohol, drugs and driving.
+- After playing the video clip, use a Call Out strategy to ask students for two or three comments about the material presented in the video and how it affected their attitudes or behaviours to alcohol, drugs and driving.

 - Have students use Appendix 9: Tips for Teens as a guide to create a short list about impaired driving prevention.